-All pine tree species growing in Hernando County are susceptible, but the most affected this past year was the sand pine (Pinus clausa).
+All pine tree species growing in Hernando County are susceptible, but the most commonly affected is the sand pine (Pinus clausa).
 I have visited with several residents in neighborhoods affected by this outbreak and both trees in wooded lots and cared for trees in landscapes were equally attacked.
 There is no effective chemical control for these beetles.
 By the time beetle damage is noticed it is too late to save the tree.
 Preventative injections of insecticides do exist, but they must be performed before the tree is attacked and can be very expensive.
 These types of beetle outbreaks end with fall and cooler weather.

 For more information on Ips Engraver Beetles: http://edis.ifas.ufl.edu/in701

 How to tell if your pine tree has a problem with bark beetles: http://edis.ifas.ufl.edu/fr399

 Featured image of dead pine trees by Edward L. Barnard, Florida Department of Agriculture and Consumer Services, Bugwood.org